 Yes, you heard it right, you can ski for free in Tignes!
 There are free ski passes available to young children and senior skiers here, while some of the beginner ski lifts are also free to use.

-Children aged under 5 years old and people aged over 75 years old ski for free in Tignes.
+Children aged under eight years old and people aged over 75 years old ski for free in Tignes.
 Proof of age required at the moment of purchase.
-Available for passes from 1 to 15 days.
+Available for passes from 1-15 days.

 Free beginner lifts

 There are several lifts on Tignes' nursery slopes that are completely free to use in Val Claret (Bollin chairlift and Claret magic carpet, Tignes 2100 (Rosset and Almes chairlifts, Lavachet drag lift and magic carpet), Tignes 1800 (two magic carpets) and Les Brevières (Grande Parei drag lift).

 Where can you ski with a Tignes-Val d'Isère ski pass?